-Our band has been gigging Indie venues since 2011 and we've received several good album reviews.
-We had an invitation last year from Alan Gold, (MD Red Zone Music), to tour Germany & Scandanavia, and supported Liverpool band the 'Lotus Eaters', and American band, 'Sam Gibb & The Cartel, (daughter of The Bee Gee's), at Manchester Roadhouse, and several other bands at Night & Day Venue.
+The band has gigged extensively and received favourable album reviews from critics on the independent music scene.
+They also had an invitation from Alan Gold, (MD Red Zone Music), to tour Germany & Scandanavia.They also supported Liverpool band the 'Lotus Eaters', at Manchester Apollo, and American band, 'Sam Gibb & The Cartel, (daughter of Bee Gee's), at Manchester Roadhouse, and many other venues including, Deaf Institute, Night & Day Cafe, Academy, etc.

-We have finished a series of gigs culminating at Manchesters Ruby Lounge on 05/11/11, (which was a personal invite from Maison Rouge Records).
-We have received UK/European/American/Canadian airplay, and have been play-listed alongside some great musicians we admire, including, Paul McCartney, David Bowie, 10cc, Smiths, Rolling Stones, The Who, Radiohead.
-Also received 'Demo Of The Week', on Montreal Radio, Canada, featured on American & UK Indie Radio, and entered the top 20 Spanish Indie Charts.
-North America seems to particularly like the songs/album.
+Mandrake recently finished a series of gigs culminating at the Ruby Lounge, (another personal invite from Maison Rouge Records).
+They have received UK/European/American/Canadian airplay, and have been play-listed alongside some great musicians, including, Paul McCartney, David Bowie, 10cc, Smiths, Rolling Stones, The Who, Radiohead.
+(Also received 'Demo Of The Week', on Montreal Radio, Canada, featured on American & UK Indie Radio, and entered the top 20 Indie Charts in Germany and Spain).
+North America have taking a liking to the songs, (which is always promising for future success and appears to remain a prerequisite yardstick for another British invasion).

 MUSIC PRESS - ALBUM REVIEWS